allianz/ng-aquila/projects/ng-aquila/src/taglist/taglist.md

 ### Delete Tags

-If the option `nxAllowTagDeletion` is not set to false, tags can be deleted from the list on click.
+If the option `allowTagDeletion` is not set to false, tags can be deleted from the list on click.

 Note that tags can be added and the list can be cleared by calling the respective methods `addTag` and `clearTags` on the component.
 The respective buttons and input in this example are independent of the component and only included in this example to show that they can be placed anywhere on the page and that any custom business logic and validation can be used.
 Any content of the element will be used as empty state and is displayed in case the tags array is empty.